 - It was later found that the two pairs of pins within the connector were accidentally switched during maintenance.

 There might have been "clues" seen on the electronic centralized aircraft monitor (ECAM) screen during the flight control checks, but pilots often only verify a deflection indication and not the direction.
-Before the aircraft left, a flight control check was performed by the mechanic, but only with the first officer's sidestick.
+Before the aircraft left, the mechanic performed a flight control check, but only with the first officer's sidestick.

-The flight was regularly scheduled from Miami to Atlanta, but on May 11, 1996, the plane crashed into the Everglades only about 11 minutes after taking off due to a cargo compartment fire caused by the improper storage of cargo.
+The flight was regularly scheduled from Miami to Atlanta, but on May 11, 1996, the plane crashed into the Everglades only about 11 minutes after taking off due to a cargo compartment fire caused by improper storage.
 The crash killed all 110 passengers on board.
 Because the airline already had a bad reputation before the crash, this accident shed light on the airline's problems.
-ValuJet was suspended for several months after the aforementioned accident and when they resumed operations their reputation was so tarnished that they had to merge with AirTran Airways and to go through a process of rebranding.
+ValuJet was suspended for several months after the aforementioned accident.
+When they resumed operations, their reputation was so tarnished that they had to merge with AirTran Airways and go through a rebranding process.
 To date, this accident remains one of the deadliest aviation accidents in the history of Florida.

-The regular flight from Pensacola, Florida to Atlanta, Georgia on a McDonnell Douglas MD-88 that had Pratt & Whitney JT8D-219 turbofan engines went through an uncontained, disastrous turbine engine failure.
-The main cause of the accident was the debris from a compressor hub on an engine that penetrated the left aft fuselage.
-Two passengers were killed during this incident and two more were badly injured.
-Fortunately, the pilot was able to abort the takeoff and the plane was stopped on the runway.
+The regular flight from Pensacola, Florida to Atlanta, Georgia, on a McDonnell Douglas MD-88 with Pratt & Whitney JT8D-219 turbofan engines, went through an uncontained, disastrous turbine engine failure.
+The leading cause of the accident was the debris from a compressor hub on an engine that penetrated the left aft fuselage.
+Two passengers were killed during this incident, and two more were badly injured.
+Fortunately, the pilot was able to abort the takeoff, and the plane was stopped on the runway.

 What to Do If You Are Involved in an Aviation Accident in Miami